 Multilingual Support and Complex Layouts

-Historically, OCR was primarily designed for Latin script languages.
-Today, OCR systems support a wide array of languages, including non-Latin scripts like Chinese, Arabic, and Devanagari.
-Additionally, they can handle complex document layouts, recognizing text in tables, columns, and even handwritten scripts, making OCR an indispensable tool for global businesses and researchers.
+Early OCR was mostly built for Latin alphabets.
+Modern engines, however, handle a broad spectrum of languages, including non-Latin scripts like Chinese, Arabic, and Devanagari.
+They also manage intricate document designs, extracting text from tables, columns, and even handwritten material, making OCR vital for global enterprises and scholars.

 Application in Document Digitization